LiurongLin/AMUSE2021_Team_A/README.md

 This is the code that contains only the stellar evolution code.
 So the code to evolve the Sun.

 <h2> Results </h2>
 core_particle.amuse and gas_particles.amuse are an example of resulting particle sets.
-They can be used to test the visualisation code with. <br>
+They can be used to test the visualisation code. <br>
 <br>
 The folder scatter_coordinates_plots contains a few plots of the coordinates for different runs (specified in their name). <br>
 <br>